cosmos/cosmos/WHITEPAPER.md

 proof-of-work, Bitcoin sidechains suffer from the many risks of proof-of-work as a consensus mechanism, which are particularly exacerbated in a scalability context.
-That said, the core mechanism of the two-way peg is in principle the same as that employed by the Atom network, though using a consensus algorithm that scales more securely.
+That said, the core mechanism of the two-way peg is in principle the same as that employed by the Cosmos network, though using a consensus algorithm that scales more securely.

 #### Ethereum Scalability Efforts